US Business Visas

 Qualified employees entering the United States to establish a new office will be allowed a maximum initial stay of one year.
 All other qualified employees will be allowed a maximum initial stay of three years.
 For all L-1A employees, requests for extension of stay may be granted in increments of up to an additional two years, until the employee has reached the maximum limit of seven years.

-The transferring employee may be accompanied or followed by his or her spouse and unmarried children who are under 21 years of age.
+The transferring employee may be accompanied or followed by their spouse and unmarried children who are under 21 years of age.
 Such family members may seek admission in L-2 nonimmigrant classification and, if approved, generally will be granted the same period of stay as the employee.

-Spouses of L-1 workers may apply for work authorization by filing a Form I-765, Application for Employment Authorization with fee.
+Spouses of L-1 workers may apply for work authorization by filing a Form I-765, Application for Employment Authorization, with a fee.
 If approved, there is no specific restriction as to where the L-2 spouse may work.

 Certain organizations may establish the required intracompany relationship in advance of filing individual L-1 petitions by filing a blanket petition.
 Eligibility for blanket L certification may be established if: